CyVerse-learning-materials/discovery_environment_guide/step3.rst

 The app filter you selected will be displayed in the Filter control.
 To dismiss a filter, click the `X` to the right of the filter name.

-*Viewing App Details in the Discovery Envionrment*
+*Viewing App Details in the Discovery Environment*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~